JamieHogg-depo/gscm/README.md

 The input features are available in `InputFeatures.csv`.
 The dataset contains a 11 columns, with the first identifying the 2016 SA2s.
 The remaining columns are estimates and standard deviations (SD) for the five cancer risk factor estimates.

-### HDCIA product
+### AIBIC product

-The Health Determinants for Cancer Indexes for Areas (HDCIA) product are available in `HDCIAProduct.xlsx`.
+The Area Indices of Behaviors Impacting Cancer (AIBIC) product are available in `AIBIC_Product.xlsx`.
 This dataset contains four sheets for each of the four indices.
 Index 1 and 2 are provided for completeness, Index 3 is the most applicable.
 Each sheet contains the following columns.

 - `SA2_2016`: The 2016 9-digit SA2 codes
 - `STATE_2016`: The 2016 state names